Log Cabin Memorial - Veterans 314th Infantry Regiment A.E.F.

 to further perfect the organization of the 314th Society "The Veterans of the 314th Infantry,"

-which was formed on the Princess Matoika to perpetuate the spirit and pleasant associations of the regiment in the service.
+which was formed on the Princess Matoika to perpetuate the spirit and pleasant associations

 The committee on organization reported through the president, Major Mayo the following nomination for